vaginessa/android-development-codex-/Sony-Xperia-Z2.md

 1. Install [XZDualRecovery](http://forum.xda-developers.com/showthread.php?t=2785598).
 2. Find an FTF for your device on [this XDA Thread.](http://forum.xda-developers.com/showthread.php?t=2759934)
+  * You can use different customizations as long as the Model ID is the same (ex. on D6503, unbranded UK on branded phone, Hong Kong on Taiwan phone).
+Though if you do this, it might be advantageous to backup and wipe the phone first so you have a fresh start.
 3. [Modify the FTF](http://forum.xda-developers.com/xperia-z2/general/4-4-4-creating-rooted-update-package-t2933155) to add root privileges, and prevent it from overwriting TA and PARTITION.